9-3-pursuit/lab-react-crud/README.md

 On your own, create the following routes:

-- As a user, I can see an index (list) of movies
+- As a user, I can see an index (list) of movies[✓]
-- As a user, I can get an error message if the application is not connected to the server
+- As a user, I can get an error message if the application is not connected to the server[✓]
-- As a user, I can click on a movie from the index and see a detailed view
+- As a user, I can click on a movie from the index and see a detailed view[✓]
-- As a user, I can delete a movie
+- As a user, I can delete a movie[✓]
-- As a user, I can create a movie
+- As a user, I can create a movie[✓]
-- As a user, I can edit a movie
+- As a user, I can edit a movie[✓]
-- As a user I can search the list of movies
+- As a user I can search the list of movies[✓]